-- 1. The creation of writing portfolios that will demonstrate the evolution of thought and learning across the courses taken in the minor; - Student participation in local, state and national conferences; - 3.
+- 1. The creation of writing portfolios that will demonstrate the evolution of thought and learning across the courses taken in the minor; - 2.
+Student participation in local, state and national conferences; - 3.
 Exit interviews with students; - 4.
-Discussion and feedback from other Women's Studies Programs.
+Discussion and feedback from other programs in Women's Studies, Women's and Gender Studies, and Gender Studies

-Information regarding current course offerings for the Women's Studies Minor may be obtained from the offices of the Women's Studies Program.
+Information regarding current course offerings for the Women's and Gender Studies Minor may be obtained from the offices of the Women's and Gender Studies Program.
 Courses selected from among those listed above satisfy requirements for the minor.
 For a fuller description of these courses, see the Courses of Instruction section in this catalog.

-AFRICANAMERICAN STUDIES MINOR
+AFRICAN AMERICAN STUDIES MINOR

-Dr. Shirley H. Hardin, Director
+Dr. Shirley H. Hardin, Director 1138 Nevins Hall